shamoryj/ECE_4554_Project/README.md

+# Document Scanning with Image Preservation and OCR
 ## Problem Statement
 The goal of this project is to create a document scanner that will scan a page that consists of text and images.
 The document scanner output will preserve the image and perform OCR.